 Lorri A. Greene, Ph.D.

 Written by a psychologist who is a leader in the field of pet bereavement‚ this practical but sympathetic guide validates the survivor’s often misunderstood feelings‚ explains the importance of the human ⁄ animal bond‚ and offers strategies for working through the grieving process.
 Topics include memorializing the pet‚ recognizing problematic thinking‚ finding support‚ dealing with guilt, and explaining the pet’s death to a child.
 The special needs of the guardians of working animals are addressed‚ as are self-help resources for the elderly.

 Pet Loss: A Spiritual Guide

-This book helps readers to understand the many emotional reactions to the loss of a pet‚ assist children in coping with and recovering from their loss; and learn how different spiritual belief systems recognize and counsel pet loss.
+This book helps readers understand the many emotional reactions that may arise in the loss of a pet‚ assist children in coping with and recovering from their loss, and learn how different spiritual belief systems recognize and counsel pet loss.
 Practical topics include what happens at a pet cemetery burial‚ cremation or home burial; what legal arrangements are available; how to develop a ceremony to honor the pet; and how to cope with the trauma of a terminally ill or runaway pet.

 Three Cats‚ Two Dogs: One Journey Through Multiple Pet Loss

 The author talks about how he transformed his anguish over the loss of several pets into a commitment to abused and abandoned animals.
 This down–to–earth book offers solace and practical suggestions for coping with grief.

 Coping with Sorrow on the Loss of Your Pet